Bowing: Christianity

 In Eastern Orthodoxy, there are several degrees of bowing, each with a different meaning.
-Strict rules exist as to which type of a bow should be used at any particular time.
+Strict rules exist as to which type of bow should be used at any particular time.
 The rules are complicated and are not always carried out in all parishes.

-In the Roman Rite of the Catholic Church, a profound bow, prostration, a slight bow of the head (during the Creed) genuflection, and kneeling are all prescribed in the liturgy at various points.
+In the Roman Rite of the Catholic Church, a profound bow, prostration, a slight bow of the head (during the Creed), genuflection, and kneeling are all prescribed in the liturgy at various points.
 In addition, there are two forms of genuflection, depending on whether or not the Blessed Sacrament is exposed on the altar or not.
 In addition to bowing at the mention of the name of Jesus, in the Anglican Communion, "A reverence in the form of a bow is made to an altar, because it is as it were God's throne, and in a manner represents Him."
 As with Anglican churches, in Lutheran and Methodist churches, when approaching the chancel, it is customary to bow towards the altar (or altar cross).
 In Anglican churches a bow is also made when the processional cross passes by a communicant in a church procession.

-Conservative Protestant Christians such as Brethren, Mennonite, and Seventh-day Adventists make a practice of kneeling during community prayer in the church service.
-Until the mid-1900s this was common practice among many Protestant Christian groups.
+Conservative Protestant Christians, such as Brethren, Mennonite, and Seventh-day Adventists, practice kneeling during community prayer in church services.
+Until the mid-1900s, this was common practice among many Protestant Christian groups.

-According to the New Testament writer Paul, everyone on Earth will someday bow to Jesus Christ.
-He writes in Philippians 2:9-11, "Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father."
-KJV.
-He is here quoting a similar passage regarding bowing from the Old Testament, Isaiah 45:23.

 Islam

 Muslim practitioners performing Sajdah or Sujud.

-In Islam, there are two types of bowing, Sujud and Ruk'u.
-Sajdah or Sujud is to prostrate oneself to God in the direction of the Kaaba at Mecca which is done during daily prayers (salat).
+In Islam, there are two types of bowing, sujud and ruk'u.
+Sajdah or Sujud is to prostrate oneself to God in the direction of the Kaaba at Mecca, which is done during daily prayers (salat).
 While in sujud, a Muslim is to praise God and glorify him.
-The position involves having the forehead, nose, both hands, knees and all toes touching the ground together.
-Ruku' is bowing down in the standing position during daily prayers (salat).
+The position involves having the forehead, nose, both hands, knees, and all toes touching the ground.
+Ruku' involves bowing down in the standing position during daily prayers (salat).
 The position of ruku' is established by bending over, putting one's hands on one's knees, and remaining in that position while also praising God and glorifying him.